SunnySoldier357/codeset/README.md

 **codeset -u** : Updates VSCode based on configurations

-**codeset config list**: Lists the configuration in a meaningful manner (default is both --ext or --settings for individual)
+**codeset config list**: Lists the configuration in a meaningful manner (default is both, --ext or --settings for individual)

 **codeset config add**: Adds a configuration